codrug/Feature-Extraction-Using-Pre-Trained-Models-on-various-datasets/README.md

-# MVSR-Theme-Based-Project-B2-weed_detection
+# MVSR-Theme-Based-Project-Feature-Extraction-Using-Pre-Trained-Models-on-various-datasets
-This is a Repository of the conducting TBP by batch 2 in MVSR - 'Weed Detection Application'
+This is a Repository of the conducted TBP by batch 2 in MVSR - 'Feature-Extraction-Using-Pre-Trained-Models-on-various-datasets'